dergachev/docker-octopress/README.md

 * List 2 with a link to [github.com/dergachev/docker-octopress](https://github.com/dergachev/docker-octopress/)
 ```

-Once the new file is created inside `posts/`, you can generate the HTML website
+Now you can generate the HTML and associated files for your website, which will
-inside `./public/` as follows:
+be written to `./public/`:

     make generate

+After running this conversion, you can theoretically deploy the site.
+But not
+so fast!

-That was a one-shot conversion.
-But during development, you'll want to have
+Realistically, you'll want to have Octopress automatically regenerate the
-Octopress automatically regenerate the HTML, and preview the results locally.
+HTML, and preview the results locally.
+The following command automatically
-The following command automatically watches for changes to your source files,
+watches for changes to your source files, re-runs `make generate`, and spins up
-re-runs `make generate`, and spins up a local webserver so that you can easily
-preview the resulting HTML:
+a local webserver so that you can easily preview the resulting HTML:

     make preview